Bitcoin Adoption Framework.

 What should carry value?

-Bitcoin, Lightning, BTCPay, wallet access, receipts, and support routes.
+Bitcoin, Lightning, BTCPay, wallet access, receipts, and support pathways.

 04 Review